Jakir9/100daysOfCode/README.md

 - Multiple questionaires to help us to understand our users and their needs
 - Project presentation for first week

-## Day 84-86
+## Day 84-85

 Saturday 3rd June - Sunday 4th June

 Took a well deserved rest this weekend.
-Spent some time looking at job requirements and better presenting my projects on my portfolio site.
+Spent some time looking at job requirements and better presenting my projects on my portfolio site

+## Day 86-90

+Monday 5th June

+Completed out Lo-Fi wireframe and started choosing the colour scheme, and the Hi-Fi wireframe.
+We also decided on our tech stack which will consist of:

+React
+Javascript
+NodeJS
+ExpressJS
+PostgreSQL
+MongoDB

+Tuesday 6th June